dc-mak/NumLin/write-up/artifact-evaluation-instructions.md

 ## Exploring

 1. Login (password: osboxes.org), open up a terminal (Activites > Terminal), `cd NumLin`.

 2. Run the tests: `dune runtest`.
 Not much should happen because all the tests should pass.
 If you wish to see a test fail, then you may change/delete any text inside a `[%expect {| .. |}]` block and then `dune runtest` will show you the difference between the expected output and the actual output.

 3. Run the benchmarks: `_build/default/bin/benchmark.exe --start 1 --limit 5
    --alg lin_reg --micro-quota 10 --macro-runs 1`.
 You may also provide the `-help` flag for details about the options.
-   * `--start` and `--limit` control the size of square matrices from *5x5* to *5<sup>5</sup> x 5<sup>5</sup>*.
+   * `--start` and `--limit` control the size of square matrices from *5 &times; 5* to *5<sup>5</sup> &times; 5<sup>5</sup>*.
    * `--alg` chooses the example to run (kalman, l1_norm_min, lin_reg).
-   * `--micro-quota` controls how many *seconds* smaller benchmarks (limit <= 3) are run for.
+   * `--micro-quota` controls how many *seconds* smaller benchmarks (limit &le 3) are run for.
    * `--macro-runs` controls *N*, how many measurements are made for each implement.

 4. Run the repl: `_build/default/bin/repl.exe`.
 Type in a NumLin expression, terminated by `;;` to see its AST and translation to OCaml.
 Ctrl-D to exit the application.

-5. Run the transpiler: `_build/default/bin/transpile.exe -i <input-file> -o <output-file>`.
+5. Run the transpiler: `_build/default/bin/transpile.exe -i <input-file> -o
-   Transpile a file containing a NumLin expression, terminated by `;;`, into an OCaml file/module.
+   <output-file>`.
+Transpile a file containing a NumLin expression, terminated
+   by `;;`, into an OCaml file/module.

 6. Explore the code itself: `pushd src && dune utop && popd`.
 This will open up an OCaml REPL with the library in `src` loaded in under the module name `Numlin`.

 ## Command Reference